theforeman/forklift/docs/development.md

 ## Advanced features

-These are playbooks, roles and variables provided to use additional funcionalities to test advanced foreman features.
+These are playbooks, roles and variables provided to use additional functionalities to test advanced foreman features.
 This list should be organized by foreman feature.

 * [Kerberos](#foreman-with-active-directory)